openstack/neutron-specs/specs/kilo/retargetable-functional-testing.rst

 less time than the previous REST-targeting tests) , and then be configured to run against a live deployment with minimal effort.

+Ultimately, this change enables the effort of moving functional tests out of Tempest and into Neutron.

 Alternatives
 ------------